snrnats/doc-centre/docfx_project/react/help/tracking-pages.md

 2. Enter a web link into the **Root URL** field.
 Users are redirected to this link when they click the page's logo.
 3. Select a **Background Colour** by clicking the **Select** button and choosing a colour from the picker.
 This is the colour of the nav bar itself.
 4. Select a **Border Colour** by clicking the **Select** button and choosing a colour from the picker.
 This is the colour of the border at the bottom of the nav bar.
-5. Enter the **Font Name** of the font that REACT should use on the nav bar.
-If you do not specify a font for the nav bar, then REACT uses the page's global font, as specified on the **General** panel.
+5. Select the font that REACT should use on the nav bar.
-6. If you specified a custom font to use, enter a link to the font file for that font into the **Font URL** field.

-   You should link to the "regular" variant of the font.
-If you use alternative weights, the **Font Weight** option will not work correctly, and the typography on your page may not look quite right.
-   > <span class="note-header">More Information:</span>
-   >
-   > For more information on linking to font files, see the [Configuring Fonts](#configuring-fonts) section.
-7. Select a **Font Colour** by clicking the **Select** button and choosing a colour from the picker.
+6. Select a **Font Colour** by clicking the **Select** button and choosing a colour from the picker.
 This is the colour of the nav bar's text.
-8. Select a **Font Size** and **Font Weight** for the nav bar's text.
+7. Select a **Font Size** and **Font Weight** for the nav bar's text.

    ><span class="note-header">Note:</span>
    >
    > The font options on the **Navbar** panel override any page-wide options you may have selected in the **General** panel.
 If you do not select an alternative font colour, size or weight in the **Navbar** panel, REACT uses the page's default options.

-To reset your font options back to default, click the **Clear Font** button.

 ### Configuring Nav Bar Links